 Q. How do I get my website out of maintenance mode?

-You will automatically get out of maintenance mode after the update process completes.
-However, after successful completion, if you are still in the maintenance mode then you have to manually get out of it.
+You will automatically get out of maintenance mode after the update process is completed.
+However, after successful completion, if you are still in maintenance mode, then you have to manually get out of it.

 To do this, you can remove the default .maintenance file created by WordPress from your site’s root folder.
 To do this, you can use the FTP client app or cPanel’s File Manager.
 After the issue is related to the faulty themes or plugins.